 We welcome students with learning difficulties and disabilities and support them according to their needs.
 We work collaboratively with a range of community organisations and other partners to tackle social exclusion, address discrimination and promote community cohesion.
+The college has achieved the NNECL quality status in recognition of the work we do in supporting 'care experienced young people.'

 Work towards the Care Leavers Covenant is in progress and in collaboration with Greater Manchester Combined Authority.
-Our care leavers progressing to Higher Education provision at the College or University benefit from financial support (£1000) in each academic year.
+Our care leavers progressing to Higher Education provision come from a range of GM local authorities and benefit from financial support of at least £2,000 over a period of three years for an undergraduate course.
+This is accessed through funding under the local authority B model.